 Supervised learning tends to get the most publicity in discussions of artificial intelligence techniques since it's often the last step used to create the AI models for things like image recognition, better predictions, product recommendation and lead scoring.

-In contrast, unsupervised learning tends to work behind the scenes earlier in the AI development lifecycle: It is often used to set the stage for the supervised learning's magic to unfold, much like the grunt work that allows a manager to shine.
-Both modes of machine learning are usefully applied to business problems, as you'll see later in this article.
+In contrast, unsupervised learning tends to work behind the scenes earlier in the AI development lifecycle: It is often used to set the stage for the supervised learning's magic to unfold, much like the grunt work that enablesa manager to shine.
+Both modes of machine learning are usefully applied to business problems, as explained later.

-On a technical level, the two modes of machine learning refer to whether the raw data used to create algorithms has been prelabeled (supervised learning) or not prelabeled (unsupervised learning).
+On a technical level, the difference between supervised vs. unsupervised learning centers on whether the raw data used to create algorithms has been pre-labeled (supervised learning) or not pre-labeled (unsupervised learning).

 Let's dive in.

 In supervised learning, data scientists feed algorithms with labeled training data and define the variables they want the algorithm to assess for correlations.

 Both the input data and the output variables of the algorithm are specified in the training data.
 For example, if you are trying to train an algorithm to know if a picture has a cat in it using supervised learning, you would create a label for each picture used in the training data indicating whether the image does or does not contain a cat.

 As explained in our definition of supervised learning: "[A] computer algorithm is trained on input data that has been labeled for a particular output.
 The model is trained until it can detect the underlying patterns and relationships between the input data and the output labels, enabling it to yield accurate labeling results when presented with never-before-seen data."
 Common types of supervised algorithms include classification, decision trees, regression and predictive modeling, which you can learn about in this tutorial on machine learning from Arcitura Education.

 Supervised machine learning techniques are used in a variety of business applications -- see Figure 1 -- including the following: